jroland01/uservalue-website/app/contents/usability-testing-medical-devices.md

 <br />

-## HOW CAN USERVALUE HELP WITH REQUIRED USABILITY ACTIVITIES ?
+## How can Uservalue help with required usability activities ?

 Uservalue has strong knowledge of the various standards (e.g. ISO 9241) and guidance documents governing the practice of usability, and especially those related to the usability of medical devices (e.g. IEC 62366, FDA's Guidance).